michaelcumings/GiphySearch/README.md

 This app uses the API fom Giphy: https://giphy.com/

 Links
-The game can be reached at
+The app can be reached at
 https://michaelcumings.github.io/GiphySearch/

 The repository can be found at